-Andrew E. Hill is professor of Old Testament at Wheaton College in Wheaton, Illinois.
-He is also the author of the 1-2 Chronicles volume in the NIV Application Commentray series.
+Andrew E. Hill is the author of the 1-2 Chronicles volume in the NIV Application Commentray series.
+He is also professor of Old Testament at Wheaton College in Wheaton, Illinois.
 Dr. Hill is the author of the Malachi volume in the Anchor Bible Commentary series, coauthor of A Survey of the Old Testament and the Cornerstone Biblical Commentary on the Minor Prophets, and coeditor of The Baker Illustrated Bible Commentary.

 7 Questions on 1-2 Chronicles in the NIVAC Commentary Series

 Recently, Dr. Hill graciously answered my questions about his 1-2 Chronicles commentary.
 Readers will learn how this commentary came to be, what is unique about it among 1-2 Chronicles commentaries, and how the project edified him personally.